Schizophrenia Resources For Getting Support And Improving Mental Health

 Alongside medication, therapy is often considered a cornerstone of schizophrenia treatment.
 Working with a counselor may help people with schizophrenia better manage their symptoms and improve their daily function.
 Types of therapy that may be helpful for schizophrenia include the following:

 • Family therapy: Family therapy primarily focuses on improving relationships and family dynamics.
-It may be helpful for reducing stress and improving coping skills among families affected by schizophrenia.
+Family therapy may be helpful for reducing stress and improving coping skills among families affected by schizophrenia.

 • Cognitive remediation: This is a type of therapy that generally focuses on sharpening people’s mental abilities.
-For people with schizophrenia, it may be useful for improving memory, attention, and planning skills.
+For people with schizophrenia, cognitive remediation may be useful for improving memory, attention, and planning skills.

 If schizophrenia is affecting your mood or motivation, you might find it hard to leave the house to go to a therapist’s office.
 If this is the case for you, online therapy may be helpful.
-Platforms like BetterHelp usually enable you to see a therapist from wherever is most convenient.
-This may make online therapy easier to stick with than in-person therapy if you have schizophrenia.
-However, please note that if you’re currently experiencing symptoms like hallucinations and delusions, it may be best to seek care in-person.
+Platforms like BetterHelp can enable you to see a therapist from wherever is most convenient.
+This option may make online therapy easier to attend consistently than in-person therapy if you have schizophrenia.
+However, if you’re currently experiencing symptoms like hallucinations and delusions, it may be best to seek care in person.

 Takeaway

 Schizophrenia is a serious mental illness that can affect the ways people think and act.
 People with schizophrenia may hallucinate, develop false beliefs, or experience other changes in their thoughts and behaviors.
-Although there is currently no cure for schizophrenia, various resources can make it easier to manage.
+Although there is currently no cure, various resources may make it easier to manage.
 Through medication, therapy, community support, and lifestyle changes, it’s often possible for people with schizophrenia to improve their symptoms, and some may recover from them completely.

 Taking steps toward treatment is brave